ciaae/product-management-system/README.md

 7. Generate Product Tags
 8. Invalid Request Validation

-These scenarios should be documented with screenshots showing request and response payloads for the assignment submission.

 ## AI API Used

 This project uses the OpenAI API for tag generation.
 The backend calls the AI provider from the server side only.
 The API key is stored in environment variables and never exposed to the frontend.